 I don’t know about you, but dash cams that take more than 15 minutes time to set up really deter me from making a purchase.
-Most of these gadgets should come with an instruction manual and great after-sales services.
+Most of these dash cams should come with an instruction manual and great after-sales services.
 Clear instructions are a good sign when it comes to complicated products like dash cams.

 A lot of options run on your car’s battery.
 However, we suggest looking for cameras that have a built-in battery as well.
 This allows it to have power without you having to turn your car on.
 Dash cams with G-sensors usually have a built-in battery, even though the cameras only lasts for a few minutes.

 After you have taken the size into consideration, your next step is to think about where to mount it.
 Dashboards can become really cluttered, especially if that’s already where you mount your phone.
 But sticking it on the windshield might impair your vision and give you blind spots.

 Don’t worry, the suction on windshield mounts are strong enough to hold the cam stably.
 If you opt for an adhesive mount, keep in mind that it could limit the mobility of the cam and portability.